SainsburyWellcomeCentre/rc2_matlab/docs/source/usage-guides/rc2-main.rst

 This data is then loaded and output on the analog output.

 However, outputting the exact value read on the analog input of the NIDAQ on the analog output again leads to a slight difference in value observed by the Soloist (again a few millivolts).
-Therefore, before outputting a saved voltage another offset is applied to the values in the data before being output (see docs :class:`rc.aux_.Offsets`).
+Therefore, before outputting a saved voltage another offset is applied to the values in the data before being output (see docs :class:`rc.classes.Offsets`).